JS00001/hog-lite/README.md

 ## Introduction

-HogLite is a free and open-source [PostHog](https://posthog.com) client for mobile devices.
+HogLite is an open-source [PostHog](https://posthog.com) client for mobile devices.
 The app allows users to view their PostHog dashboards, events, and more.
 This repository contains the code for the HogLite app.
 The app does not have a custom backend, but rather, directly communicates with [PostHog's](https://posthog.com/) API.

 ## Documentation Sections